KeenanFlack/Dicks-fan-shop-jerseys/README.md

 # Dick's Sporting Goods Analysis

 ## Overview
 This repository contains a  Jupyter notebook that explores and analyzes product listing data for fan shop jerseys from Dick's Sporting Goods.
-It delves into price distributions, brand categorization, city-based segmentation, and listing details to derive actionable insights and patterns.
+It goes into price distributions, brand categorization, city-based segmentation, and listing details to derive actionable insights and patterns.

 Also, there is a dashboard named dashboard.py that will display information about the cleaned data after going through the notebook.